 Any member of the committee should recuse themselves if they identify a conflict of interest by notifying the committee chair who will notify HR.
 If a conflict of interest with respect to a committee member’s ability to participate in an impartial manner becomes apparent, the committee member may be recused from further participation by the committee chair in their sole discretion.
 If the committee chair perceives a conflict, they may recuse themselves from participation on the committee by notifying HR.
 Upon notice of a recusal, the shared governance leaders, in consultation with HR, will appoint a new committee member.

 Should either the complainant or respondent believe there is a conflict of interest with one of the committee members, it is their responsibility to contact HR with appropriate rationale.
+It is HR’s responsibility to oversee a process by shared governance leaders to investigate and make an appropriate decision.

 Attendance: All appointed committee members must be present at the hearing and any deliberations.

 Advisors.
 Parties, at their expense, may have an advisor, who may be an attorney, attend the hearing.
 However, an advisor may not directly address the committee or directly participate in the hearing.
 The role of the advisor is to quietly advise the person who invited them.
 The committee chair may, in their sole discretion, excuse an advisor if their presence disrupts the hearing in any way.
 If a party wishes to have an attorney present, they must provide a Notice of Attorney as required below.
+In the event that this internal process is being utilized for Procedure 3.9P(G) or (H), the bold-faced, italicized statements above will not apply.

 Formal Hearing Process and Timeline: